Search for a command to run...

 Everything you need to know - the process, the law, the cost.

-Your will is executed the moment the RON session ends — signed, notarized, and witnessed in one video call.
-Most families complete the full process in about 15 minutes:
+Your will is executed the moment the RON session ends - signed, notarized, and witnessed in one video call.
+Most families complete the full process in 15-30 minutes:

 Done.
 Executed on completion.
 No driving, no scheduling, no extra steps.